Pride at Work

-Pride at Work (PAW) is an American lesbian, gay, bisexual and transgender group (LGBT) of labor union activists affiliated with the AFL-CIO.
+Pride at Work (P@W) is an American lesbian, gay, bisexual and transgender group (LGBTQ+) of labor union activists affiliated with the AFL-CIO.

-Gay Rights and the Labor Movement
+Gay rights and the labor movement

 The openness, visibility and participation of LGBT people in the American labor movement is closely linked to that of the American Gay Rights Movement.
 But gay activism flourished in a limited way in some sectors of the "house of labor."
 The National Union of Marine Cooks and Stewards (NUMCS), which represented workers on luxury liners, included among its leaders the openly gay Stephen R. Blair.
 NUMCS was derided as "red, black and queer" for its leftist politics, racial integration and the large number of gay members.
 A sign in the union hall proclaimed, "Race-baiting, Red-baiting, and Queer-Baiting is Anti-Union."
 Blair's life-partner, Frank McCormick, was a vice president of the California Congress of Industrial Organizations and an important leader in the 1934 West Coast longshore strike.
 Harry Hay was an organizer for the Retail, Wholesale and Department Store Union in New York City.
 Attending the Southern California Labor School, he met many of the men who would later become some of the first members of the Mattachine Society, whose initial five members were all union activists.

 Bayard Rustin, an openly gay man and a principal organizer of the 1963 March on Washington for Jobs and Freedom, later became the first executive secretary of the A. Philip Randolph Institute.
 Another openly gay man, Tom Kahn wrote speeches for and served as assistant to AFL-CIO presidents George Meany and Lane Kirkland, as well as head of the AFL-CIO's International Affairs Department from 1986 until his death in 1992.
 Openly gay Bill Olwell became an international vice president of the Retail Clerks International Union (RCIU) in 1972, and was later elected to a similar position with the United Food and Commercial Workers (UFCW) in 1986 after the RCIU merged with the Amalgamated Meat Cutters to form the UFCW.